+Magnetude

-B2B Tech Marketing & the Role of the CEO: Getting the Most Out ot vour Marketing but rather allocating that time to the right areas of focus.
+B2B Tech Marketing & the Role of

+the CEO:

+Getting the

+Most Out

+Marketing

-Given our focus on B2B marketing, in working with our CEO clients over the years, we've noticed a pattern: that the CEOs who know (or learn) how to best engage with their marketing teams-whether outsourced or in house see a tremendous lift from marketing's positive impact on their business.
-Engaging well with marketing doesn't necessarily mean spending a lot of time on marketing,
+Given our focus on B2B marketing, in working with our CEO clients over the years, we've noticed a pattern: that the CEOs who know (or learn) how to best engage with their marketing teams-whether outsourced or in house-see a tremendous lift from marketing's positive impact on their business.
+Engaging well with marketing doesn't necessarily mean spending a lot of time on marketing, but rather allocating that time to the right areas of focus.